 To donate by check: Please make your check payable to OBCF, and mail it to 13 Skyline Road, Southern Shores, NC 27949.
-Please write “disaster” in the memo line of your check, and specify whether your gift should be designated for Dare County, Ocracoke, or both.
-(Disaster gifts without a specified geography will be split 50/50 toward both communities.)
+Please write “disaster” in the memo line of your check.

 To donate cash: Do not mail cash.
 Instead, drop off your cash donation to our office at 704 S. Hwy 64/264 on Roanoke Island.
 Our regular office hours are Monday through Friday, 9:00 am to 5:00 pm.
 Please call us before you visit at 252-423-3003.

 To donate stock, IRA assets, or other gifts: Please call our office at 252-423-3003, and we will gladly assist you.

-How can I donate food, clothing, appliances, furniture, cars, or other goods to the Dorian relief effort?
+Can I donate food, clothing, appliances, furniture, cars, or other goods?

-The Outer Banks Community Foundation does not accept donations of food, clothing, or any other physical item; unfortunately we just do not have storage space or the means of transport.
+The Outer Banks Community Foundation does not accept donations of food, clothing, or any other physical items; unfortunately we just do not have storage space or the means of transport.
 Instead, we invite your financial contribution, which gives us the flexibility to respond to the latest and greatest needs on the ground.

-I have been impacted by Dorian.
+I have been impacted locally by the most recent disaster.
 How can I apply for financial assistance?